 It’s easy to miss some of the signs that a cat is slowing down.
-Engage your senses of sight, smell and touch to help you assess your cat’s well being.
-You might notice that your cat moves a little more slowly when he stands up, that he feels a little bonier when you pet him or that his breath could use a little freshening.
-Other signs of increasing age are dry fur, flaky skin and a thinning coat.
-He might be less active than in the past, and maybe he doesn’t come running anymore at the sound of the can opener—possibly because he can’t hear it as well.
-When you trim his nails, they seem more brittle.
+Engage your senses of sight, smell, and touch to help you assess your cat’s well being.
+You might notice that your cat moves a little more slowly when they stand up, that they feel a little bonier when you pet them, or that their breath could use a little freshening.
+Other signs of increasing age are dry fur, flaky skin, and a thinning coat.
+They might be less active than in the past, and maybe they don’t come running anymore at the sound of the can opener—possibly because they can’t hear it as well.
+When you trim their nails, they seem more brittle.

-This is probably a good time to take your cat in for a geriatric exam: a chance for your veterinarian to give your cat the equivalent of the 100,000-mile service your car gets: check to see where he stands as far as kidney and liver function, weight, joint function, water intake and output, dental health, appetite and energy level.
+This is probably a good time to take your cat in for a geriatric exam: a chance for your veterinarian to give your cat the equivalent of the 100,000-mile service your car gets: check to see where they stand as far as kidney and liver function, weight, joint function, water intake and output, dental health, appetite, and energy level.
 The answers provide a baseline for the veterinarian to work from through the rest of your cat’s life.

 Healthy older cats can usually keep on keepin’ on.
 They don’t need a change in diet if the food they’re eating is still keeping them in good condition.

 You can also make changes in your home to help ease your cat into a comfortable old age.
-They include providing steps or a small ramp to furniture, a heated bed or an orthopedic bed to warm and cushion those old bones, and providing additional litter boxes—especially if you have a two-story home—so he doesn’t have as far to go to get to the bathroom.
+They include providing steps or a small ramp to furniture, a heated bed or an orthopedic bed to warm and cushion those old bones, and providing additional litter boxes—especially if you have a two-story home—so they don’t have as far to go to get to the bathroom.